AI Impact

 Change%(Low AI)=(median(Low Post)median(Low Pre)1)×100\text{Change\%(Low AI)} = \left(\frac{\text{median(Low Post)}}{\text{median(Low Pre)}} - 1\right) \times 100

-Step 2: Calculate relative difference
+Step 2: Calculate relative difference between low vs high AI adopters

 Relative Difference=Change%(High AI)Change%(Low AI)\text{Relative Difference} = \text{Change\%(High AI)} - \text{Change\%(Low AI)}

-This measures the change in the High AI group minus the change in the Low AI group, isolating the effect of the intervention from other temporal trends
+This measures the change in the High AI group minus the change in the Low AI group, isolating the effect of the intervention from other temporal trends.

 Last updated